vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 There are also cases where one feels entitled despite it being completely unjustified, even in the mind of the person who feels entitled.
-For instance, you may expect your spouse or parent to magically figure out and fulfil your needs even before you know them.
+For instance, you may expect your spouse or parent to magically figure out and fulfill your needs even before you know them.

 A lot of the conventional wisdom around entitlement centers around trying to figure out if it is justified or unjustified.
 This is most